bigcommerce/dev-docs/docs/api-docs/channels/building-channel-apps.md

 <!-- theme: info -->

 ### Note
-> * The ID of an app can be found in the URL when editing the app in [DevTools](https://devtools.bigcommerce.com/).
+> * You can find the app ID in the URL when editing the app in [DevTools](https://devtools.bigcommerce.com/).
 For more information, see [Finding an App's ID](https://developer.bigcommerce.com/api-docs/apps/tutorials/id).

 </div>
 </div>